leftstick/task-runner/docs/how_to_use_prefmgr.md

 ## How to play with PreferenceMgr ##

-There are two places from where you may find the `prefName`.
+There are two places from where you may find the `preferenceName`.

 1. `current working directory`
 2. `HOME`

-Once the applicaton launched, `PreferenceMgr` loads preferences from `./prefName` if exists, otherwise, loads from `HOME/prefName`.
+Once the applicaton launched, `PreferenceMgr` loads preferences from `./preferenceName` if exists, otherwise, loads from `HOME/preferenceName`.

 The same concept apply on saving preferences.

 ### Usage ###

-You can only use `PreferenceMgr` within the `Task` by `this`.
+You can only use `PreferenceMgr` within the `Task` by `this` identifer.

 ```JavaScript
 var Task = TaskRunner.Base.extend({